 The current EPDs replaced Troldtekt’s previous version from 2014.
 Since then, Troldtekt has invested hundreds of millions of kroner in expanding and modernising its production facilities with more energy-efficient technology and the use of renewable energy.
 This has resulted in a significantly reduced carbon footprint overall (Global Warming Potential).

 The raw materials in a Troldtekt acoustic panel are Danish wood and cement.
 Cement production emits considerable amounts of CO2, but the wood content pulls significantly in the opposite direction.
 This is because wood binds CO2 when the tree is growing.
 In addition, the cement means that an acoustic panel absorbs CO2 during its use stage as a result of the chemical process of carbonatisation.

-“After now launching Troldtekt acoustic panels based on the greener cement type FUTURECEM™, the carbon footprint of these panels decreases further – and is actually below zero in phases A1 to A3, because the trees absorb more CO2 while growing than is emitted in cement production.
+“After now launching Troldtekt acoustic panels based on the carbon reduced cement type FUTURECEM™, the carbon footprint of these panels decreases further – and is actually below zero in phases A1 to A3, because the trees absorb more CO2 while growing than is emitted in cement production.

 Circular initiatives hold huge potential